RachelWillis1/Rhonegletscher_DAS_Toolkit/README.md

 If you use this notebook or the associated methodology in your work, please cite any of our related publication:

-- *Willis, R. M., et al. (in preparation).
-Creating a Comprehensive Cryoseismic Catalog at Rhonegletscher: A Scalable Approach Using Distributed Acoustic Sensing and Machine Learning*
+- *Willis, R. M., et al. (in review).
+Creating a comprehensive cryoseismic catalog at Rhonegletscher: A scalable approach using distributed acoustic sensing and machine learning.
+JGR: Machine Learning and Computation.*
 - *Willis, R. M. (2025).
 From Injection to Ice: Advancing Climate Solutions Through Seismology, Machine Learning, and Open Science (Doctoral dissertation).
 Colorado School of Mines.*